Centerpin Fishing From A Guides Perspective

 The Centerpin Line

-The lines we use for Centerpin fishing are the same lines that we use on a spinning reel and are made of Mono, Copolymer, or they can sometimes be a braided line.
+The lines we use for Centerpin fishing for steelhead are the same lines that we use on a spinning reel and are made of Mono, Copolymer, or they can sometimes be a braided line.

 One thing you need to make sure of is that the line is supple, is not too heavy, and that it floats.

-Also using bright colored lines like the line in this picture can have a lot of advantages as long as you set up your leader properly.
-Check out my page the Best Centerpin Lines for a lot more information.
+I also like to use bright colored lines like the line in this picture because they can have a lot of advantages as long as you set up your leader properly.
+Check out my page Best Centerpin Line: What The Guides Use for all the lines that I have used, tested, and recommend.

 Terminal Tackle For Float Fishing